 In addition to his teaching duties, he is active as an adjudicator, clinician, arranger, and performer, and is presently an educational consultant for Pro Mark.
 Mr. Gerken’s Professional affiliations include OMEA, NAfME, Percussive Arts Society (PAS), Kappa Kappa Psi, Phi Mu Alpha, Kappa Delta Pi, Pi Kappa Lambda and the American Federation Musicians Local No. 179.

-Mr. David Bode has taught instrumental music in the Lancaster City Schools since 1996.
+Mr. David Bode has been teaching instrumental music since 1992 and in the Lancaster City Schools since 1996.
 While in Lancaster he has served as the Director of Bands at Lancaster High School, the former Stanbery Freshman School, and is currently the band director at General Sherman Junior High School.
-Prior to coming to Lancaster, Mr. Bode taught at Bishop Ready High School and at the Amanda Clearcreek Local Schools.
-In addition to his duties at General Sherman Junior High School, he also teaches elementary brass, assists at Thomas Ewing Junior High School with the sixth grade band, assists with the high school Freshman and Symphonic bands, and is an assistant director with the Lancaster High School Band of Gold.

 Mr. Bode is married to Launa and has a son named Collin and a daughter named Madison.
-Outside of music and teaching, Mr. Bode enjoys spending time with his family, time in the outdoors, boating, and fly-fishing.
+Outside of music and teaching, Mr. Bode enjoys spending time with his family, church family, and the outdoors.

-Mr. Smith has had many performance opportunities as a member of the Marching 110 and of the Ohio University Wind Symphony.
+Mr. Smith has had many performance opportunities as a member of the Marching 110 and of the Ohio University Wind Symphony playing his clarinet.
 As a member of the Ohio University Wind Symphony, Mr. Smith participated as a performer in the professional recording of a CD titled “Mothership”.
-He also recorded a solo clarinet recital featuring pieces by Bella Kovacs, Saint-Saint, Cursell, Gershwin, and Gioacchino Rossini.
-Mr. Smith is an active member of the Ohio Music Education Association and the National Association for Music Education.
+He continues to enjoy playing jazz and big band era music.

-Outside of music, Mr. Smith’s hobbies include gardening, swing dancing, and enjoying the company of loved ones.
-Speaking of loved ones, Mr. Smith has been married to his better side for two years.
-They met in Athens at Ohio University and currently reside in Lancaster.
+Outside of music, Mr. Smith’s hobbies include gardening, swing dancing, and enjoying the company of loved ones, especially his college sweetheart.
+Mr. Smith and his wife currently reside in Lancaster.